 The now-famous Spiritualist camp in Cassadaga has its roots in both otherwordly guidance and regular old American ingenuity.
 First, the otherwordly.
-A Wisconsin-based medium named George Colby is said to have fallen into a trance and been led by a spirit guide to a spot in the wilderness of frontier Florida in the early 1870s.
+A Wisconsin-based medium named George Colby is said to have been led by a spirit guide to a spot in the wilderness of frontier Florida in the early 1870s.

-There was nothing there - not even historic, adjacent Lake Helen had been founded yet.
-The entire county in 1870 was populated by only about 3,000 people.
+There was nothing there - not even adjacent Lake Helen had been founded yet.
+The entire county in 1870 was home to only about 3,000 people.
 (It's 500,000 today.)
 We're talking total isolation.
 But Colby filed a homestead claim for 75 acres in 1880 and proved up on his land.

-Locals flocked to the special events and lectures presented at the winter meetings by speakers who included Colby.
+Locals flocked to events and lectures presented by speakers who included Colby.
 Guthrie writes that one Sunday, 300 DeLand residents hopped an excursion train to travel the 8 miles to DeLeon Springs and attend a meeting.

 DeLeon Springs leaders offered economic incentives to entice the Spiritualist association to establish a permanent Southern branch.
 Spiritualist leaders didn't choose their permanent winter site rashly.
 They checked out many Florida locations including Daytona Beach, New Smyrna, Tampa, and St. Petersburg.
 An offer of 25 acres and municipal bonds helped them select DeLeon Springs.
 Until.

-Colby's location had all the right ingredients for the association.
-In 1895, he donated the 34 acres to the nonprofit Southern Cassadaga Camp Spiritualist Association.
+Colby's location had all the right ingredients for the association, which in 1895 either bought or accepted as a donation 34 acres of his land.
 The settlement grew from that seed, as its online history explains.
 Today, the 57-acre camp is a major tourist destination and also a quiet year-round community where believers live and practice their faith.

 I've been to Cassadaga more than a few times.
 Early during my newspaper reporting years, I went there to write articles about the camp, the religion, and its enduring appeal to tourists.
 I also covered a dispute among community members over the settlement's water system.
 From reading Cassadaga, I've learned that internal warfare is nothing new to the Spiritualists.
 Infighting is as alive and well in that religion as in every other one.